Budget Management

 1. Open the budget

-4. Use for board packets, newsletters, or archives
+3. Use the PDF for board packets, newsletters, or archives

 Tips for Treasurers